esl/MongooseIM/doc/user-guide/How-to-build.md

 If more advanced release is required (with some specific db support only, f.e. mysql or pgsql) or you want to set `prefix` or `user` for the installation script please refer to the [release configuration](release_config.md) page in our documentation.

-The `make rel` commands will generate a self-contained OTP system image in the project's `rel/mongooseim` subdirectory.
+The `make rel` commands will generate a self-contained OTP system image in the project's `_build/prod/rel/mongooseim` subdirectory.
 The contents of that directory are as follows:

-*   `rel/mongooseim/bin` - startup/administration scripts,
+*   `bin` - startup/administration scripts,
-*   `rel/mongooseim/etc` - configuration files,
+*   `etc` - configuration files,
-*   `rel/mongooseim/lib` - MongooseIM binary, header and runtime files,
+*   `lib` - MongooseIM binary, header and runtime files,
-*   `rel/mongooseim/var` - spool directory,
+*   `var` - spool directory,
-*   `rel/mongooseim/log` - log file directory,
+*   `log` - log file directory,
-*   `rel/mongooseim/releases` - release files directory.
+*   `releases` - release files directory.

 ## Running MongooseIM

-To run MongooseIM from the project tree after compiling it, change to `$REPO/rel/mongooseim`.
+To run MongooseIM from the project tree after compiling it, change to `$REPO/_build/prod/rel/mongooseim`.

 There you can use the `mongooseim` command line administration script to start and stop MongooseIM.
 For example, this command will start the server: